-National Camps for Blind Children (NCBC) is a program of Christian Record Services, Inc. NCBC began in 1967 with a single camp at Camp Kulaqua in High Springs, Florida, United States.
+National Camps for Blind Children (NCBC) is a program of Christian Record Services, Inc. NCBC began in 1967 with a single camp at Camp Kulaqua in High Springs, Florida.
 Camps are held at various locations across the United States.
 Since its organization, over 50,000 campers have attended these specialty camps.

-These camps are for people between the ages of 9 and 65 and whose corrected vision is no better than 20/200.
+These camps are for people between the ages of 9 and 65 who are legally blind.*

 Discover undeveloped potential